Campus Partner Program

 - Offer to share what you will learn at the conference with your campus and the surrounding community by hosting a presentation or writing an article following the conference.

-- Share the opportunity for your campus to be recognized as a conference partner (details below).
+- Share the opportunity for your campus to be recognized as a Campus Partner (details below).

 Campus Funding Resource and Sample Ask Letter